 Now that you know bonded teeth can't be whitened and why, try out the tips mentioned above to prevent and remove stains from your composite bonded teeth.

-If regularly brushing your teeth doesn't seem to keep your teeth bonding white, consult with your dentist for your next plan of action instead of attempting to whiten them on your own!
+If regularly brushing your teeth doesn't seem to keep your teeth bonding white, consult your dentist for your next plan of action instead of attempting to whiten them on your own!